ekaterinailin/AltaiPony/docs/source/tutorials/ffds.rst

 Convert the flare table into a cumulative flare frequency distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The core method in FFD is ``FFD.ed_and_freq()``.
+The first method you apply before doing anything else is ``FFD.ed_and_freq()``.
 It gives you the sorted array of energies, their corresponding frequencies, and number counts for each event with a certain energy, that is the cumulative flare frequency distribution:

 ::